MollyZhang/AlphaGoPolicyNet/README.md

 Implementing the value network of Alpha Go as the class project of the deep learning class in UCSC.

 AlphaGo Paper: http://www.nature.com/nature/journal/v529/n7587/full/nature16961.html
+Convolutional Net to train Go game paper: https://arxiv.org/pdf/1412.3409.pdf

-Total Number of Professional Games Used: 85931
+Total Number of Professional Games Downloaded: 85931

 Total Number of Training Samples: 17,801,121 (average 207 steps in each game)

-The goal of my project is as following:
+The goal of the project is as following:

 At any given time in a game, what's a good next move?
 I attempt to answer this by looking at moves of professional players.
 I fed the 17 million professional moves at a known board to a neural network, and try predict what's the best move given a new board.